fourbarman/job4j_cinema/readme.md

 ### articles
-- main page with choosing cinema, row and seat (shows only free seats);
+- main page with choosing cinema, row and seat (shows only free seat);
 - user can purchase ticket.

 ##Build